 So why do sellers choose auctions?
-Reasons vary, from the highly sought after property to the problem property.
-A property may have lots of interest and an auction may be the best route to securing the highest price.
-On the other hand a property may be failing to sell in the general market, due to poor condition, structural or legal problems, and putting it into an auction might attract an investment buyer looking for a bargain.
-Alternatively, a seller might just be looking for a quick sale.
+Reasons can vary, from the highly sought after property to the ‘problem’ property.
+A property may have lots of interest and an auction may be the route to securing the best price.
+On the other hand a property may be failing to sell in the general market, due to poor condition, structural or legal problems, and putting it in an auction may attract an investment buyer looking for a bargain.
+A seller may just be looking for a quick sale.

-The advantage to a seller is that a sale at auction means contracts are immediately exchanged for that property and the seller knows that the deal is done, with completion taking place (usually) in 4 weeks time.
+The advantage to a seller is that a sale at auction means contracts are then exchanged for that property, and the seller knows that the deal is done and completion will take place (usually) in 4 weeks time.

 So why do buyers choose auctions?
-Many buyers will be regulars, purchasing for investment purposes.
-They will have looked at the property and decided their interest and financial limits in advance.
-They will usually be cash buyers or have a pre-agreed line of credit.
-The non-regular buyer, however, will have found themselves determined on the purchase of a particular property.
-They will now find themselves having to compete for this at an auction.
+Many buyers will be regulars, and purchasing for investment purposes.
+They will have looked at the property and decided their interest level and financial limit in advance.
+They will also usually be cash buyers or have a pre agreed line of credit.
+The none-regular buyer however will have found themselves determined on the purchase of a particular property, and having to possibly compete for this.

 Auctioneers will have an ‘auction pack’ for each property or ‘lot’.
 Most are now available online or electronically.
-This will usually include the contract, title information, and, usually, relevant legal searches.
-Most auctioneers adopt standard form auction conditions, and these, albeit quite lengthy, set out in a user-friendly format the conditions for the conduct of the auction, and sale conditions (both general and special).
+This will usually include the contract, title information, and usually relevant legal searches.
+Most auctioneers adopt standard form auction conditions, and these, albeit quite lengthy, set out in a user friendly format the conditions for the conduct of the auction, and sale conditions, general and special.

-All buyers should, prior to the auction, ensure that they have taken advice on the legal pack.
-They should have talked to a qualified conveyancer and have undertaken a survey.
-If a mortgage is required, an offer of mortgage (not just an offer in principle), should be obtained, prior to the auction.
-Our conveyancers will be happy to advise on auction packs prior to auction or to complete any post auction formalities.
+Any buyer should, prior to the auction, ensure that advice has been taken on the legal pack from a conveyancer, and undertaken a survey.
+If a mortgage is required an offer of mortgage (not just an offer in principle) should be obtained prior to the auction.

 The below is the warning to buyers from the RICS common auction conditions: